Work Like an Agent: Master AI in 7 Steps to Write Great Copy

 Step 1 Define Roles: Who "You" Are, Who "It" Is

-"Who it is": This tells AI what identity to adopt to solve the problem.
-Narrow the abstract large model into a professional role to reduce irrelevant answers.
+"Who it is": This tells the AI what identity to assume to solve the problem.
+It "narrows down" the abstract large model into a professional role, reducing irrelevant answers.

-Making AI clearly understand its role can effectively constrain its reasoning patterns, facilitate its use of built-in expert models, and prevent it from using a fire hose to cook.
+Making the AI clearly understand its role can effectively constrain its reasoning patterns, facilitate its use of built-in expert models, and prevent it from using a fire hose to cook.

-"Who I am": That is, what identity the user has, telling AI who it is working for.
+"Who I am": That is, what identity the user has, telling the AI who it is working for.

 "You are a writer proficient in English writing, and I am a high school senior student."